fndomariano/fndomariano.github.io/_posts/en/2023-03-17-simple-way-to-work-with-feature-flags.md

 ```
 ## Considerations

 In software development there are many ways to add feature flags in products.
-Working [with a Multitenancy application](https://en.wikipedia.org/wiki/Multitenancy) is possible delivering the changes by a tenant.
-Also could be more refined [like this repository I found on Github](https://github.com/rachelsanders/Flask-FeatureFlags) in a fast search on Google.
-Creating a secondary project to manage the flags with a database or using something like [Split](https://www.split.io/) maybe can’t be a bad idea.
+For example, where working [with a Multitenancy application](https://en.wikipedia.org/wiki/Multitenancy), it is possible to deliver changes by a tenant.
+Additionally, more sophisticated methods, [like this one found on Github](https://github.com/rachelsanders/Flask-FeatureFlags) through a quick search on Google.
+Creating a secondary project to manage the flags with a database or using something like [Split](https://www.split.io/) might also be a good idea.

-The objective of this article was to introduce you - if you didn’t know - the Feature Flags.
-It was a simple way to work with them and you if wanna talk more about this concept just send a message.
+The objective of this article was to introduce you to the concept of Feature Flags, and provide a simple way to work with them.
+If you have any further questions about this concept, please send a message.